Omar-Saad-ELGharbawy/Power-Quality-Analysis/README.md

 The project is divided into 3 main parts :
 - WPF GUI : A Graphical User Interface to display the results of the Algorithms.
 - Octave Scripts : The Algorithms are written in Octave and then converted to C++.
-- GPU Optimizations : The Algorithms are optimized to run on GPU using CUDA.
+- GPU Optimizations : The Algorithms are optimized to run on GPU using OpenCL.

 ```
 PowerQuality Analysis